Strength Training for Military and Law Enforcement

 A simple program done consistently beats a complex one done poorly.
 This is a lesson many tactical athletes learn too late.

-Strength training stresses the nervous system and tissue.
-Recovery allows adaptation.
-Sleep, nutrition, and stress management influence how much strength is gained.
+Strength training stresses the nervous system and the connective tissue at the same time.
+Recovery is what allows that stress to convert into adaptation.
+Sleep duration, daily protein intake, hydration, and overall stress management all directly influence how much strength is actually gained from a given training block.

 The practical challenge for tactical athletes is not whether to strength train.
 It is how to strength train without compromising conditioning performance or operational recovery.